Lainie Kazan: Personal life

 After meeting musical director-arranger Peter H.B.
 Daniels on the Broadway musical Funny Girl, in which Kazan was a cast member and he was associate orchestra conductor, the two began a five-year relationship.
 They married sometime after the 1971 birth of their daughter Jennifer.
 The marriage did not endure, and Kazan was single again by 1976.
+Daniels died in 1989.

 In the 1970s, Kazan was diagnosed with a deep vein thrombosis (DVT).
 Since then, she has dedicated time to public education about DVT.

-Beginning in 2012, Kazan became an adjunct professor at UCLA, teaching acting classes and directing her students in drama-department production.
-She has served on the boards of the Young Musicians’ Foundation, AIDS Project LA, and B'nai Brith, the California Jazz Foundation, and her alma mater, Hofstra University.
+Beginning in 2012, Kazan became an adjunct professor at UCLA, teaching acting classes and directing her students in drama-department productions.
+She has served on the boards of the Young Musicians Foundation, AIDS Project LA, B'nai Brith, the California Jazz Foundation, and her alma mater, Hofstra University.

 On April 9, 2016, Kazan was injured in a head-on traffic collision.
-Kazan was driving her car when the collision occurred in Sherman Oaks, California, which necessitated that she be hospitalized.
+Kazan was driving her car when the collision occurred in Sherman Oaks, California, which necessitated hospitalization.

 In December 2017, outside a California supermarket, Kazan was arrested for shoplifting.
 Prosecutors reached a plea deal with her.